agubran/GitOps-Vault/README.md

 - make sure of the secret id ttl, if you are not an expert with vault, I recommand leaving it default way!:vertical_traffic_light:
 - using vault http api from inside a pod where vault deployed is super useful way of debugging!:construction:

-# implementation:
+# Implementation:

 ## preparation
 To manage secrets using Vault plugin in GitOps:

 ### Updating k8s secret file with:
 1. Add annotation with the secret path in vault ( there is another way to do so, you can find it [here](https://github.com/IBM/argocd-vault-plugin#how-it-works))
-2. Replace the secret value with `<KEY-NAME>`, by encoding it this way, the plugin will recognize it and replace it with the real value
+2. Replace the secret value with `<KEY-NAME>`, by encoding it this way, the plugin will recognize it and replace it with the real value, EXAMPLE:

 ![Image 3](image/secret-yaml.png)

-you can find it [here](https://github.com/saloyiana/demo)
+You can find it [here](https://github.com/saloyiana/demo)

 ### Argocd
 You need to select the plugin while creating the application whether using the UI or YAML:

 ![Image 4](image/argocd-plugin.png)

-## Tool Result:
+## Tool's Result:

 - creating an application with the plugin in Argocd, after it deployed:
 ![Image 5](image/argocd.png)